-Daniel currently serves as the Chief of Staff for the OPBA, a position he has held since 2015.
+Daniel currently serves as Chief Legal Counsel for the OPBA, a position he has held since 2015.
 Daniel served as a firefighter/paramedic with the University Heights Fire Department from 1990-2008.
 During that time, he served as president of the University Heights Fire Fighters IAFF Local 974 where he successfully negotiated two collective bargaining agreements and handled the day-to-day activities of Local 974.

 Prior to joining the OPBA in 2008, he maintained a solo practice focusing on employment and labor law from the employee/union perspective.
 Since joining the OPBA, he has negotiated collective bargaining agreements, processed and arbitrated grievances, and litigated in civil court.
 He is familiar with all aspects of the collective bargaining process, public sector labor issues, and issues concerning FMLA and FLSA.

 Joe is an Ohio State Bar Association Certified Specialist in Labor and Employment Law with over twenty-five years of experience in all aspects of litigation and administrative practice concerning labor and employment related matters.
 Prior to practicing law, Joe worked as a fire fighter/paramedic with the University Heights Fire Department.

 Joe has extensive experience in representing OPBA members and other public sector unions in matters including litigation, arbitration of employment related issues, contract negotiations, civil service appeals, interest arbitration, and unfair labor practice matters.